top of page

 Visit their website

-Viktoria is listed as a level 1 Gender Expert within the following 8 areas of expertise:
+Viktoria is listed as a level 1 Gender Expert within the following nine areas of expertise:

 2. GPS/WPS - Gender, peace & security (inclusive peacebuilding)